 Thackray Museum of Medicine

-Your kids don’t have to dream of being a doctor or want to pursue a career in medicine to enjoy the Thackray.
+Your kids don’t have to dream of being a doctor to enjoy the Thackray.
 My son loves it and he wants to be a games designer who lives in Tokyo (current time spent on Duolingo: 4 minutes).

-That’s because they do a fabulous job of bringing the world of medical breakthroughs and the often grisly history of health and medicine to life in a way that’s constantly engaging.
+That’s because they do a fabulous job of bringing the world of medical breakthroughs and the often grisly history of health and medicine to life in a constantly engaging way.

 Highlights include a compelling Victorian street – complete with operating theatre and mortuary (yes, they will see images of dead bodies, so maybe skip that if you’ve got a nervous one) – and loads of hands-on stuff.